I am protesting daily payroll.

 (From L to R: APA Executive Director, Dan Maddux; Academic, Author, and Entrepreneur, Vivek Wadhwa; and DailyPay CEO, Jason Lee.)

 The result of offering a daily pay benefit is no different.
 This offering is designed to result in absolutely NO change to your existing payroll processes.
 That means no change to your funding schedule, no change to how employees receive their pay today (i.e., they can use their existing bank accounts and/or paycards), no additional work on payday, such as running special deduction codes.
-All of this results in the potential for error, or at a minimum, additional work and cost.
+All of this results in the potential for error, or at a minimum, additional work.